Pazo de Lourizán: History

 Later it was converted into a main residence and a summer cottage when Eugenio Montero Ríos lived there.
 In October 1876 he rented the estate and acquired it on 16 May 1879.
-At that time the estate was very close to the ria of Pontevedra and had its own pier.
+At that time the estate reached the banks of the Ria de Pontevedra and had its own pier.
 Between 1893 and 1894, the first major refurbishment of the manor house was carried out.
 It consisted of creating a wooden gallery in the south wing, which enclosed the building's chapel.
-The Treaty of Paris was signed in its rooms after the war with the United States in 1898, in which Spain lost Cuba, Puerto Rico, the Philippines and Guam.
+The pazo became an ostentatious residence with representative institutional functions, as well as a living, leisure and recreational space.
+The Treaty of Paris was signed in its rooms after the war with the United States in 1898, in which Spain lost Cuba, Puerto Rico, the Philippines, and Guam.